Null (SQL)

 The Greek lowercase omega (ω) character is used to represent Null in database theory.

-In SQL, null or NULL is a special marker used to indicate that a data value does not exist in the database.
+In the SQL database query language, null or NULL is a special marker used to indicate that a data value does not exist in the database.
 Introduced by the creator of the relational database model, E. F. Codd, SQL null serves to fulfill the requirement that all true relational database management systems (RDBMS) support a representation of "missing information and inapplicable information".
 Codd also introduced the use of the lowercase Greek omega (ω) symbol to represent null in database theory.
 In SQL, NULL is a reserved word used to identify this marker.

 A null should not be confused with a value of 0.
 A null indicates a lack of a value, which is not the same as a zero value.
-For example, consider the question "How many books does Adam own?"
-The answer may be "zero" (we know that he owns none) or "null" (we do not know how many he owns).
+For example, in the question "How many books does Adam own?", the answer may be "zero" (the number of books is known to be zero) or "null" (the number of books is not known).
 In a database table, the column reporting this answer would start with no value (marked by null), and it would not be updated with the value zero until it is ascertained that Adam owns no books.

 In SQL, null is a marker, not a value.
-This usage is quite different from most programming languages, where a null value of a reference means it is not pointing to any object.
+This usage differs from most programming languages, where a null value of a reference means it is not pointing to any object.